Skip to main content

 }

-A Bootstrapper allows you to also override how your plugin is initiated, allowing you to pass values into your plugin constructor.
-Currently, bootstrappers do not offer much new API, and are highly experimental.
+A bootstrapper also allows you to change the way your plugin is initialized, allowing you to pass values into your plugin constructor.
+Currently, bootstrappers do not offer much new API and are highly experimental.
 This may be subject to change once more API is introduced.

 Loaders